Pallet Rack Beams: Critical details that prevent beam failure

 These regulations apply to all types of pallet racking systems, regardless of the kind of steel (cold-formed or hot-rolled), and to both movable and non-movable racking systems.

-• Use Damotech to inspect and install all engineered parts to avoid improper repairs that may compromise the system’s design and engineered capacity.
+• Rely on Damotech for inspections, repairs, and the installation of all engineered parts to avoid improper modifications that may compromise the system’s structural integrity and load capacity.

-• Beams are a key component of any safe and efficient warehouse system.
+• Recognize that beams are a key component of any safe and efficient warehouse operation.

 Contact Damotech if you have any questions or need help with keeping your personnel and warehouse safe and efficient.